DAism2019/SCC0/README.md

 # Smart Creative Commons Zero (SCC0)

-"Smart Commons" are dApps/dAIpps (smart contracts and their overall trusted components) that directly accept governance from the SCC0 Whitelist Contract (contract address: [contract address]) using smart contract code, and all of its code does not violate the SCC0 license in any way.
+"Smart Commons" are dApps/dAIpps (smart contracts and their overall trusted components) that directly accept governance from the SCC0 Whitelist Contract (contract address: [0x2913BAbD2d383dBeBCf5A1ca543A0940bb8C7C52]) using smart contract code, and all of its code does not violate the SCC0 license in any way.

 By interacting with a specific DAism smart contract (contract address: 0xdFBF69B7E5366FB3001C9a214dd85c5FE3f90bAe) using either a smart contract or an externally owned account (EOA, commonly known as a wallet address) (we call this "Minting"), the smart contract or EOA and its overall trusted components also accept the governance of this license as a smart common.